sarsamurmu/zusty/pages/src/docs/components/card.md

   </div>

   <div class="zust-card zust-landscape">
-    <p>Landscape Cards are mainly for almost large text.
-As this Text, This is quite Large.
-Don't you think So???</p>
+    <p>Landscape cards are mainly for almost large text.
+As this text, this is quite large.
+Don't you think so?</p>
   </div>

   <div class="zust-container">
     <div class="zust-card zust-hoverable">
-      <p>Hover Over Me Then See the Effect.
-Hope You Like it.
-I Personally loving this.</p>
+      <p>Hover over me then see the effect.
+Hope you like it.
+I am personally loving this.</p>
     </div>
   </div>

   <div class="zust-card zust-bg-green">
-    <p>Green card Using Color Helper.
+    <p>Green card using color helper.
 It's awesome :P</p>
   </div>

   <div class="zust-card zust-rtl zust-landscape">
     <h2>RTL Card</h2>
-    <p>This is a Right to Left card.
-Not that all peolpe will use LTR card, that's why I made This :D</p>
+    <p>This is a right to left card.
+Not that all people will use LTR card, that's why I made this :D</p>
     <footer>
       <button class="zust-btn zust-primary">Donate</button>
       <button class="zust-btn zust-transparent">Share</button>